CaRniFeXeR/TUW_AdvancedInformationRetrieval2021SS/Report.md

 2. filter output for divergent results of both models (max delta between scores) & save them as filtered secondary output
 3. visualize filtered secondary output of both models in the Neural IR-Explorer
 4. manually select interesting query-document pairs and compare results of both models in side-by-side view
-5. interpret observations
+5. qualitatively interpret observations

-All adaptions we made to the Neural-IR-Explorer can be viewed in this [Fork](https://github.com/CaRniFeXeR/neural-ir-explorer).
+All modifications we made to the Neural-IR-Explorer can be viewed on GitHub in this [Fork](https://github.com/CaRniFeXeR/neural-ir-explorer).
 ### Visualizations
-The query *"___ is the ability of cardiac pacemaker cells to spontaneously initiate an electrical impulse without being stimulated."*
+The query *"___ is the ability of cardiac pacemaker cells to spontaneously initiate an electrical impulse without being stimulated."* contains the query-document pairs with the greatest difference in score between both models.
+Therefore we started our analysis with this query.

 The following figure shows the result of TK Model on the left side and the result of FK Model on the right side.
 You can see that FK lags to identify some significant words related to the current query (e.g. *heart*), while TK mostly identified important words.
 It is very interesting that TK associates the first occurrence of *heart* with *being*, while the second occurrence, which is located next to *cardiac* is related to *cardiac*.